benjamin200029/zuul-Project-Base/README.md

 4-DONE-8.26 - implement the go back many rooms version of the command command (back repeatedly retraces your steps)

-5-DONE-8.28-8.33  (p 314) -add a Player that can carry one or more objects according to the options presented Erik-Started working on a carryweight system for player
+5-DONE-8.28-8.33  (p 314) -add a Player that can carry one or more objects according to the options presented.
+Player has a carry weight limit and can hold and drop multiple items.

 To Earn an A, complete the B task and Implement three (3) of the following These are the fun ones

-DONE-Time limit
+DONE-Time limit-based on moves, is displayed as part of player status on terminal

 DONE-one way trap door

-DONE-charged transporter (beamer)
+DONE-charged transporter (beamer)-can be taken, charged, used, and dropped.

 Benjamin working-locked doors and keys